 Another good example of cross-pollination of social media accounts can be achieved by using the ‘Facebook Insights’ reporting tool to find strategic partners for your Instagram account.

 The Audience insights from Facebook will help you identify and create a custom audience (or choose ‘everyone on Facebook’) and upload to your customer email list.
+Use Voila Norberts email verification tool to verify your email list and ensure you maintain a high Sender Score.
 Then you can find out what they’re interested in by clicking on the ‘Page Likes’ tab and start to identify potential partners for promotions, contests, or content.

 Your new following will be impressed that you partner with the very brands that they are interested in…which can only be good for your business.